Get insider access

 macOS screenshot - Samsung Odyssey G6 S32BG65macOS Ventura 13 Screenshot

 macOS ScreenshotWe also check to see the default resolution of the display when it's first connected to the MacBook.
-In the 'Graphics/Displays' tab of the System Report, we can see the external monitor's default resolution, which is labeled as 'UI Looks Like'.
+In the 'Graphics/Displays' tab of the System Report, we can see the external monitor's default resolution, which is labeled as 'UI Looks Like.'
 If this resolution is different from the native resolution of the display, which is presented as 'Resolution' right above it, that means that the monitor isn't displaying the image at its native resolution.
-When this happens, we need to go back into the Display Settings tab and change the Resolution from 'Default for Display' to 'Scaled' and select the proper resolution.
+When this happens, we need to go back into the Display Settings tab, change the Resolution from 'Default for Display' to 'Scaled,' and select the proper resolution.
 Some monitors require this, but it isn't a big concern.

 Refresh Rate

-After setting the proper resolution, we check to see what the maximum refresh rate of the monitor is when connected to the MacBook.
-We select the highest refresh rate available from Refresh Rate in Display Settings, and then we check the 'Graphics/Displays' tab in System Report to make sure it's running at that refresh rate.
+After setting the proper resolution, we check to see the monitor's maximum refresh rate.
+We select the highest refresh rate available from Refresh Rate in Display Settings, and then we check the 'Graphics/Displays' tab in System Report to ensure it's running at that refresh rate.
 We also verify that the native resolution doesn't change because we only consider the maximum refresh rate the monitor can achieve at its native resolution.

-We make a note if the maximum refresh rate is lower than expected.
+Similar limitations exist with USB-C connections.
 Some older Mac computers, particularly Intel-based Macs, have a limited refresh rate because they don't support compression like Macs with the M1 chip.
-For example, a 1440p monitor with DisplayPort 1.4 bandwidth can only go up to 144Hz with older MacBooks, while it can hit 240Hz with an M1 Mac.
+For example, a 1440p monitor with DisplayPort 1.4 bandwidth can only go up to 144Hz with older MacBooks, while it can reach 240Hz with an M1 Mac and newer.

 VRR & HDR Support

 If the monitor supports VRR and HDR, we also look at how they perform and make any note of issues.
 We enable both and open the Shadow of the Tomb Raider demo on Steam.
-While the demo is playing at the monitor's native resolution, we look for any screen tearing, which would mean that the VRR support isn't working properly.
-We write in the text if there are any issues with the VRR support in the game and on the desktop.
+While the demo plays at the monitor's native resolution, we look for any screen tearing, which means the VRR support isn't working properly.
+We add in the text if there are any issues with the VRR support in the game and on the desktop.

-We look for these issues by performing different actions like disconnecting and reconnecting the laptop, putting it to sleep, closing the lid, turning the monitor off, etc. We'll mention in the text of the review if there are any major problems with the connection.
-Most of the time, using a USB-C cable results in the best connectivity, and you can even continue using the monitor with the laptop closed.
-If you're using a DisplayPort adapter, the most common problem is that the windows don't return to their original position when you reopen the lid, but most monitors behave like this.
+Using a USB-C cable usually results in the best connectivity, and you can even continue using the monitor with the laptop closed.
+The most common problem if you're using a DisplayPort cable or an HDMI connection is that the windows don't return to their original position when you reopen the lid, but most monitors behave like this.
+We write how it performs with the lid closed in the text and if there are any issues.

 Additional Information